mkbabb/reconcile/README.md

 ### Core Settings

 -   `google_credentials`: Path to Google API credentials file
+-   `model_credentials`: API key for the AI model
 -   `model_name`: AI model to use for matching
 -   `system_prompt`: Context provided to the AI for matching
 -   `batch_size`: Optional batch size for processing
--   `include_references`: Include reference data in output
+-   `include_references`: Include reference data rows in output
--   `include_input`: Include input data in output
+-   `include_input`: Include input data rows in output

 ### Sheet Configurations